openedx/edx-documentation/en_us/shared/getting_started/Section_dashboard_settings_profile.rst

 .. note:: If you are under 13 years of age, your limited profile only includes your username.
 You cannot add a profile picture.

-To create or edit a limited profile, follow these steps.
+To add or update a limited profile, follow these steps.

 #.
 On any edX page, select the arrow next to your username, and then select
    **Profile**.